asalavaty/influential/cran-comments.md

 CRAN Comments
 ================
 Adrian (Abbas) Salavaty
-15/01/2020 (updated on 26 July, 2022)
+15/01/2020 (updated on 10 January, 2023)

-## 2.2.6 New version submission
+## 2.2.6.9000 New version submission (Developmental version)

 - This is a new submission of the new version of the package `influential`.
-A new function named `fcor` is added.
-The `ExIR` function and its visuzalization are optimized.
-Shiny apps are updated.
-The Vignettes are amended and figure sizes are corrected.
-    Also, documentation of several functions and the Read Me file were updated along with a couple of other minor improvements.
+The `collective_influence` function is optimized.
+Also, documentation of several functions were updated along with a couple of other minor improvements.
 Please see News for complete details.

 ## Test environments

 - local OS X install, R 4.1.0
 - windows server (on appvoyer-ci), 4.1.0
 - ubuntu (r-hub ci), devel and release
 - win-builder (devel and release)

 ## R CMD check results